Carnap/Carnap-Documentation/doc/index.md

    Carnap supports various kinds of problems, which are described on the following pages:

    a.
-[Syntax Checking](syntax-check.md) asks students to parse a formula.
+[Syntax Checking](syntax-check.md) exercises ask students to parse a formula.
    b.
-[Translation](translation.md) asks students for formulas which Carnap compares to model translations of English sentences.
+[Translation](translation.md) exercises ask students for formulas
+      which Carnap compares to model translations of English sentences.
-   Can also be used for normal forms and equivalences.
+      These can also be used for normal forms and equivalences.
    c.
-[Truth Tables](truth-tables.md) asks students to fill in
+[Truth Tables](truth-tables.md) exercises ask students to fill in
       truth tables and answer questions on the basis of truth tables.
    d.
-[Derivations](derivations.md) asks students to construct
+[Derivations](derivations.md) exercises asks students to construct
-      proofs in formal systems.
+      proofs in formal systems, which Carnap checks for correctness on-the-fly.
 Carnap can handle the following systems:
       - [Montague](montague.md): Montague-style systems, two of which are used in the Carnap book.
       - [Logic Book](logicbook.md): The Fitch system used in Bergmann,